ansabkhaliq/backend/API.md

         "Holyoake Product Range": "Holyoake Swirl Diffusers.",
         "Inlet Spigot Diameter (Length Millimeters)": "250.000000000000",
         "Manufacturer": "Holyoake",
-       ...

     }
-}
     ```

 ### 3.4 Retrieve product from squizz api
   **This is not a api that front end can assess.
-These are supposed to be called by the Postman or another similar tool thatallow you to make calls to the REST API.**
+These are supposed to be called by the Postman or another similar tool that allow you to make calls to the REST API.**
-   **This method is repsonbile for getting the latest products from SQUIZZ platform and updating the table in the local database**
+  **This method is responbile for getting the latest products from SQUIZZ platform and updating the table in the local database**
 - **Request**
     - Before retrieve data from squizz api, you should log in first
     - Send **GET** to `/retrieveProduct`